 To really understand how mobile can target users in a manner that is in keeping with the brand, we must first look at where a mobile and device orientated strategy fits within the media plan.
 Although mobile and, more recently, device marketing is not new within the digital space, many brands are only just beginning to understand how to apply it.
 By reaching out to a user via a mobile or other device, you are engaging with them in a much more personal space than a TV or a laptop.
 With this in mind, it is key that you engage in such a way that will not alienate this audience.

-As marketers, we are often asked: “How do we integrate both our online and offline advertising?” and it is a smart question.
+As marketers, we are often asked: “How do we integrate both our online and offline advertising media?” and it is a smart question.

 The integration of digital technology and print is becoming more and more common, leading to consumers actively engaging with offline media.
 Following this trend, traditional channels and ambient media are changing to include direct calls to action, leading to conversion touch points or purchase.
 Understanding this integration is essential in developing a campaign, but you also need a detailed understanding of the role that mobile and devices play in the process.